ON THE ROAD ARIZONA

 Picture

-A retro sign about historic Route 66 that went up in the past year along SR 87 south of Winslow.
+A retro sign about historic Route 66 greets travelers coming into Winslow on State Route 87 from south of town.

 Picture